SERVIR-Amazonia/guyana-training/gee-flood/SAR-sentinel.md

 *Note:* Since each geometry layer represents its own map class, the value for the `landcover` property must change when you are at the configuration step.
 For example, use landcover value of 2 for the next geometry layer that you create.

-# Create Traiing and Testing Data
+# Create Training and Testing Data

 Now that we have reference polygons for our map classes, we will merge their `FeatureCollections` into one.
 Be mindful of the names that you gave to each polygon feature collection for this next line of code.